UnscriptedVN/core/README.md

 - Classes and logic for player data
 - Logic for build configurations

-### Why are assets not included?
+### Why are some assets not included?

-Assets, as defined in the game license, are not held under the same license and must be treated differently:
+Assets that are not to essential to Unscripted Core, as defined in the game license, are not held under the same license and must be treated differently:

-> 7. Only the source code files associated with the Unscripted Core shall be distributed on a given repository or project as outlined in the Mozilla Public License and Subsection 1.
+> 7. Only the source code files and assets associated with the Unscripted Core shall be distributed
+>   on a given repository or project as outlined in the Mozilla Public License and Subsection 1.
 >
 >      a.
-Likewise, the Unscripted Story, image assets and background music must not be bundled with the Unscripted Core as outline in Subsections 3, 4, and 5, unless given explicit, written permission from The Team.
+Likewise, the Unscripted Story, image assets and background music must not be bundled
+>      with the Unscripted Core as outlines in Subsections 3, 4, and 5, unless given explicit,
+>      written permission from The Team.
 >
 >     i.
-If permission has been granted to bundle the aforementioned assets, the written notice must be attached to the project and clearly labeled.
+If permission has been granted to bundle the aforementioned assets, the written
+>         notice must be attached to the project and clearly labeled.

 ## Getting started